Nikephoros II Orsini: Life

 In late 1355, taking advantage of the renewal of the Byzantine civil war and the death of Emperor (tsar) Stefan Uroš IV Dušan of Serbia, who had conquered Epirus in the late 1340s, Nikephoros returned to Greece and rallied support.
 Taking advantage of the anarchy caused by the death of the Serbian governor of Thessaly, Nikephoros took over the region in Spring 1356, and advanced on Epirus.
 He chased out Dušan's brother Simeon Uroš (who had married Nikephoros' sister Thomais) from Arta and asserted his control over the cities of the region.

 The countryside, however, had been overrun by the Albanian clans and was effectively impossible to control.
 To strengthen his position and avert a Serbian reaction, Nikephoros set aside his wife Maria Kantakouzene and prepared to marry Theodora of Bulgaria, the sister of Dušan's widow Helena, who governed Serbia for her son.
 However, Maria was popular and her husband was forced to recall her by the Epirote nobility.
 Nikephoros also entered into negotiations with his brother-in-law Simeon Uroš.
 Soon after recalling his wife, Nikephoros was killed in 1359 while fighting against the Albanians in the Battle of Achelous in Aetolia.

 Family

-By his marriage to Maria Kantakouzene, Nikephoros II may have had at least one son:
+From his marriage to Maria Kantakouzene, Nikephoros II may have had at least one son: